Kong/terraform-provider-konnect/docs/resources/application_auth_strategy.md

 Optional:

 - `configs` (Attributes) JSON-B object containing the configuration for the Key Auth strategy.
-Not Null; Requires replacement if changed. (see [below for nested schema](#nestedatt--key_auth--configs))
+Not Null (see [below for nested schema](#nestedatt--key_auth--configs))
 - `display_name` (String) The display name of the Auth strategy.
 This is used to identify the Auth strategy in the Portal UI.
-Not Null; Requires replacement if changed.
+Not Null
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
-Requires replacement if changed.
 - `name` (String) The name of the auth strategy.
 This is used to identify the auth strategy in the Konnect UI.
-Not Null; Requires replacement if changed.
+Not Null
 - `principals` (Attributes) Application principal settings for this auth strategy.
-Runtime effect applies to V3 API Catalog (ACE) portals and applications; stored values may be set for any auth strategy in the organization.
-Requires replacement if changed. (see [below for nested schema](#nestedatt--key_auth--principals))
+Runtime effect applies to V3 API Catalog (ACE) portals and applications; stored values may be set for any auth strategy in the organization. (see [below for nested schema](#nestedatt--key_auth--principals))
-- `strategy_type` (String) Not Null; must be "key_auth"; Requires replacement if changed.
+- `strategy_type` (String) Not Null; must be "key_auth"

 Read-Only:

 - `active` (Boolean) At least one published entity is using this auth strategy.
 - `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
-- `dcr_provider` (Attributes) (see [below for nested schema](#nestedatt--key_auth--dcr_provider))
 - `id` (String) Contains a unique identifier used for this resource.
 - `supports_multiple_credentials` (Boolean) Indicates whether this auth strategy supports multiple credentials.
 Always `true` for KEY_AUTH.